tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 # Akka HTTP Adapter (csw-aas-http)

-This library is a security adapter for akka-http server applications. csw-aas uses [OpenId Connect](https://openid.net/connect/) for authentication and authorization.
+This library is a security adapter for akka-http server applications. `csw-aas` uses [OpenId Connect](https://openid.net/connect/) for authentication and authorization.
 The authentication server used by aas is [keycloak](https://www.keycloak.org/). we recommend that you get familiar with keycloak's documentation and configurations to fully leverage this adapters features.

-This adapter provides authentication via security directives such as sGet, sPost, sPut, etc.
+This adapter provides authentication via security directives such as `sGet`, `sPost`, `sPut`, etc.
 For authorization, these secure directives accept a wide range of policy expressions.

 ## Dependencies